ATOAPaymentsLimited/flutter_atoa_sdk/README.md

 This method:

-- Creates a custom web component for the payment dialog
+- Creates a custom mobile component for the payment sheet
-- Appends the dialog to the document body
 - Handles all payment flow interactions

 **Returns:**